privacybydesign/irma-frontend-packages/README.md

   Then, on the server side, you have to implement the `start` and `result` actions on your `yivi-endpoint` controller.

-  `start` should make a call to the Yivi server and start the Yivi session there.
+  `start` should make a call to the IRMA server and start the Yivi session there.
 Then, strip the result token from the response JSON and send the rest back in the response to the client.

-  `results` can fetch the result from the Yivi server using the result token that we stripped off the response earlier.
+  `results` can fetch the result from the IRMA server using the result token that we stripped off the response earlier.
 Whatever you return to the client will be what the Promise on the last few lines resolves to.